|Peripatus Home Page Paleontology >> Onychophora||Updated: 15-Nov-2019|

-The body is caterpillar-like, encased in a thin chitinous cuticle.
+Onychophorans are small, caterpillar-like animals with a segmented body plan.
+The Onychophoran dermis lacks a chitinous cuticle or exoskeleton (Jacobs et al. 2000, p.
+343).
 The anterior end is indicated by the antennae and by the ventrally directed mouth, while the posterior end, projecting behind the last pair of walking legs, bears the terminal anus.
 There are many pairs of legs attached latero-ventrally, these being the only external signs of segmentation.
 The body is ringed by annuli on which are tubercles set in rows.
 Each tubercle ends in a tiny chitinous spine.

 The first pair of appendages are the antennae, these are tactile and the chief sense organs.
 A small eye is situated dorsally behind the base of each antenna and has a spherical lens.
 The mouth is directed ventrally and surrounded by ridged lips.
 In the sides of the mouth cavity are a pair of jaws, the appendages of segment 2.

 The second segment contains the jaw like mouth which is used for rasping into prey and then sucking out the nutrients.
 The third segement holds the first pair of parapodia-like legs.

 Each jaw is a low papilla with a pair of chitinous teeth.
 The roof of the anterior end of the mouth cavity is thickened to form the tongue which has a row of small chitinous teeth on its surface.
 Oral papillae, located lateral to the mouth, are presumed to have a sensory funtion.
 Defensive slime-glands open through the ends of the oral papillae.